Welcome to Carnets de route

 Services to use:

-To see a specialist doctor, you’ll need a referral from a general practioner or specialized nurse.
-See “Consultations that are serious but not urgent” to find out how to make an appointment with a general practioner or specialized nurse.
+To see a specialist doctor, you will need a referral from a general practitioner or specialized nurse practitioner.
+See “Consultations that are serious but not urgent” to find out how to make an appointment with a general practitioner or specialized nurse practitioner.

-Note that it can take a long time to get an appointment.
+Note that it can take a long time to get an appointment with a specialist

 Specialized care